cmu-pasta/DateSAT/docs/constraint_datasets.md

 ### 2.6 Aggregated constraints file

-Once extraction is complete, the main constraints dataset lives in:
+Once extraction is complete, the main constraints datesatbench lives in:

-- `dataset/legal_doc_constraints/constraints/constraints.jsonl`
+- `datesatbench/legal_doc_constraints/constraints/constraints.jsonl`

 Each line is a JSON object representing constraints for a single legal record, with: